Finnair Flight 915: Conjectures about the events

-The pilots were in no doubt as to where the missile came from: the Soviet Union.
+The pilots had no doubt the missile had come from somewhere in the Soviet Union.
 They surmised that it had been fired from the Kola Peninsula or from a submarine.
 When they talked to Helsingin Sanomat in 2014, they said they thought it had been some kind of exercise.
 They thought that either things had gone as planned in the exercise, or then they had gone wrong.
 In case it had gone according to plan, it meant that the Finnair aircraft had been used for target practice.
 One possibility they had considered was that it was a missile gone astray, as had been the case three years previously with the so-called Lake Inari missile incident in the north of Finland.

 Professor Stefan Forss Ph.D. from the Strategic and Defence Studies of the National Defence University of Finland, a specialist in the technology of war, especially that of nuclear weapons systems, pointed out that missile could not have been a conventional ground-launched ballistic or cruise missiles with intermediate range, which were due to be eliminated as a result of Intermediate-Range Nuclear Forces or INF Treaty ratified between the United States and the Soviet Union ratified in early 1987, as the elimination of these missiles began only in late July the following year.

-Turun Sanomat, a daily newspaper published in Turku, Finland, interviewed Colonel Ahti Lappi (retired), who worked during 1988 to 1996 as the anti-aircraft inspector of the Finnish Defence Forces, in the highest position in this branch of the defence forces.
+Turun Sanomat, a daily newspaper published in Turku, Finland, interviewed Colonel Ahti Lappi (retired), who worked from 1988 to 1996 as the anti-aircraft inspector of the Finnish Defence Forces, in the highest position in this branch of the defence forces.
 Lappi stated the following things: